Plants and Animals

 Androsace occidentalis Rock-jasmine

-Inconspicuous annual forb (5-10 cm) of oak barrens; leaves forming a small basal rosette; flowers tiny, white, in umbels on a short stalk.
+Inconspicuous annual forb (5-10 cm); leaves forming a small basal rosette; flowers tiny, white, in umbels on a short stalk.

 Status and Rank